-TECHNOLOGY-ENRICHED ACADEMY FOR MATHEMATICS AND SCIENCE
+TECHNOLOGY ENRICHED ACADEMY FOR MATHEMATICS AND SCIENCE

-T.E.A.M.S. is an innovative program aimed at establishing a smaller learning community to study challenging curricula by exploring mathematics, science and computer science topics using an integrated approach and thereby preparing students for college majors in the areas of science, technology, engineering, and mathematics (STEM).
+The Technology Enriched Academy for Mathematics and Science (T.E.A.M.S.) is an innovative program aimed at establishing a smaller learning community to study challenging curricula by exploring mathematics, science and computer science topics using an integrated approach and thereby preparing students for college majors in the areas of science, technology, engineering, and mathematics (STEM).

 The Honors curriculum is challenging, rigorous, and with a strong emphasis on technology.
 In addition to regular course work, students are encouraged to participate in mathematics, science, and computer science competitions and contests.
 The program operates under a unique class schedule, which allows for greater student-teacher contact and uses cooperative learning strategies and activities to actively engage and motivate students.
-This "school-within-a-school" design gives students a high-tech learning experience in a small, close-knit community with all the extracurricular, co-curricular, and athletic opportunities that Teaneck High School has to offer.

-Curriculum Overview: Each T.E.A.M.S. course for grades 9 and 10 earns five honors credits
+This "school-within-a-school" design gives students a high-tech learning experience in a small, close- knit community with all the extracurricular, co-curricular, and athletic opportunities that Teaneck High School has to offer.
+Curriculum Overview: Each T.E.A.M.S. course for grades 9 and 10 earns five honors credits Grade 9 Courses